overture-stack/SONG/docker/README.md

     ./data/client/bin/sing status -p
     ```

-2. Upload the example VariantCall payload.
-This contains the metadata
+2. Upload the example VariantCall payload, which contains the metadata.
+The response will contain the `uploadId`

     ```bash
     ./data/client/bin/sing upload -f  ./example/exampleVariantCall.json
     ```

-3. Check the status of the upload, using the uploadId.
+3. Check the status of the upload, using the `uploadId`.
 Ensure the response has the state `VALIDATED`
     ```bash
     ./data/client/bin/sing status -u <uploadId>
     ```

-4. Record or remember the uploadId from the response for the next phase
+4. Record or remember the `uploadId` from the response for the next phase

 #### Stage 2: Song Saving and Manifest Generation
 1. Save or commit the finalized metadata.
-The response will contain the analysisId
+The response will contain the `analysisId`
     ```bash
     ./data/client/bin/sing save -u <uploadId>
     ```